Why is saving small amounts of money impactful?

 Access to quick cash in an emergency

 In a savings group, each member also sets aside a small amount of money into a separate emergency fund.
 This money can be used for any immediate needs and does not need to be paid back.
 One of the biggest challenges of poverty is that when life happens, it is hard to make a comeback.
 If you are barely surviving and disaster strikes, there are usually no backup or emergency plans.
 Having money set aside for these unforeseen challenges gives people an option.
-It helps them to be resilient to the impact of a disaster.
+It helps them to be resilient in the wake of a disaster.

 Entrusted with a loan